samlee088/note-taker/README.md

   ## Description

-  This is a project that was created in order for a user to jot down notes into a list and delete them when the notes are not needed anymore.
-The app works off of a client server model and is available through Heroku.
-Additionally the project was created with an emphasis on express.js.
+  This is a project that was created in order for a user to save notes into a list and delete them when the notes are not needed anymore.
+The app works off of a client server model and is available through Heroku, or can be downloaded off of Github to run locally.
+This project was created with an emphasis on creating a webpage with back-end concepts, such as back-end data saving and data retrieval with the use of a server.

   ## Table of Contents